Another local Thai-Lao border-crossing in Nan

 Once you get at the Thai side of the border the road turns into a dirt road.
 It seems that the border was once setup to become international with signs in English.
 But at the moment it is only for locals.
 It is called Ban Mai Chai Daen.

 Every Sunday there is a Thai market where Thai sell all plastic and things to the Lao people.
 It was busy with many school kids, soldiers and other people.
 I did learn that there was a "tree planting" party.
 So nobody was bothered that I did walk into no-mans land to Laos.
 The real border is about 900m from the gate.
 But due to the mud (it had been raining) I skipped that and did ride back to Song Khwae to take route 1148 to Chiang Rai.
 For the rest of the motorbike trip see On the motorbike from Nan to Chiang Rai.
-For more information about the beautiful Nan province see Traveling 2 Nan - Thailand.
+For more information about the beautiful Nan province see Destination Travel Guide Nan province, North Thailand.